What does Elvira mean?

 Elvira \e-lvi-ra, el-vira\ as a girls' name is pronounced el-VYE-rah, el-VEER-ah.
 It is of Old German origin, and the meaning of Elvira is "truly foreign".
 Spanish name of Visigothic origin, probably from ali meaning "other, foreign", as in Eleanor, and wêr meaning "true".
 The name was common in the Middle Ages and first used in the English-speaking world in the 19th century, when it was made familiar as the name of Don Juan's wife in a number of operas and poems.

-Elvira▼ has 38 more related forms via Eleanor: Aline▼, El, Elaine▼, Elanor, Eleanora▼, Elen, Elena▲, Eleni, Elenor, Elenora▼, Elenore, Eleonora, Elianora, Elienora, Elinor▼, Elinore▼, Elle▲, Ellen▼, Ellene, Ellenora, Elli, Ellie▲, Ellin, Elliner, Ellinor, Ellinore, Elly, Ellyn, Elna▼, Elnora▼, Elora, Elyn, Enora, Lenora▼, Leora▼, Lina▼, Nora▲ and Norina.
+Elvira▼ has 38 more related forms via Eleanor: Aline▼, El, Elaine▼, Elanor, Eleanora▼, Elen, Elena, Eleni, Elenor, Elenora▼, Elenore, Eleonora, Elianora, Elienora, Elinor▼, Elinore▼, Elle, Ellen▼, Ellene, Ellenora, Elli, Ellie, Ellin, Elliner, Ellinor, Ellinore, Elly, Ellyn, Elna▼, Elnora▼, Elora, Elyn, Enora, Lenora▼, Leora▼, Lina▼, Nora and Norina.

-Elvira is a very prominent first name for women (#460 out of 4276, Top 11%) and also a very prominent surname for all people (#21621 out of 88799, Top 24%).
+Elvira is a very prominent first name for women (#460 out of 4276, Top 11%) and also a very prominent surname for all people (#37200 out of 150436, Top 25%).
 (2000 U.S. Census)

 Aline, Elaine (#654 last year), Eleanor (#78), Eleanora, Elena (#121), Elenor, Elenora, Eleonora, Elinor, Elinore, Ella (#17), Elle (#395), Ellen (#656), Ellie (#55), Ellinor, Elna, Elnora, Elva, Elvera, Elvie, Elvina, Lenora, Leora, Lina (#767) and Nora (#49) are the prominent variation forms of Elvira.
 These girl names were at the peak of their popularity during the years 1910-1919 (usage of 0.4854%) and have become much less popular since (usage 0.2388%, down 50.8%), with forms like Elva, Elvera, Elvie, Elvina and Elvira becoming somewhat outmoded.
 The most fashionable names for newborns in this list are Eleanor (#78), Elena (#121), Elle (#395), Ellie (#55) and Nora (#49), with Eleanor, Ellie and Nora going through a rekindling in usage.
 Below is a graphed comparison of the popularity of Elvira and affiliated names.
 (Top 1000 Birth Names Statistics, 2014)